 Of Windmills and War

-A Top 100 Amazon Kindle Bestseller with over 500 "Five Star" reviews!
+An Amazon Top 100 Bestseller With over 600 "Five Star" reviews.

 The rumblings of war in distant countries mattered little to Danny McClain.
 Growing up in Chicago, his world revolved around after-school jobs, a rescued beagle, his pen pal in Holland, and the Cubs' chance to go to the World Series.
 Then, in December of 1941, during his first year at Northwestern University, news of the attack on Pearl Harbor hit much too close to home.
 After a series of unexpected events over the next couple of years, Danny found himself in the co-pilot seat of a B-17, stationed with the 390th Bomb Group in Framlingham, England.